A 50 amp generator offers enough power to run all the most important household items.

 Best 50 Amp Generators Reviewed

 1. Westinghouse Wgen9500DF

-Plenty of people have recently used it during the hurricanes Irma and Dorian, reporting good results.
+Plenty of people have used it during the hurricanes Irma and Dorian, reporting excellent results.

 Since this is a dual fuel generator, you can run it either on gas or propane.